adarshsudhi/Flutter-Chat-Application/README.md

 Nodejs server is used to create the Token for Agora RTC Also To update the user online and online status

-RUN : npm install and npm start in the server Folder For Creating the token for Agora Video Call
+RUN : <strong>npm install</strong> and npm start in the server Folder For Creating the token for Agora Video Call

 ## Packages And Features
  <ul>